JackHeeley/App3Dev/SampleProgram/ReadMe.txt

 97. Reconsidered, and disabled clang-tidy in project settings for best out-of-box experience with the current 16.8.x compiler.
     Code base is now ready for clang-tidy.
 98. Updated to 16.9.2 (now available) and restored clang enabled settings for x64 release builds.
 Builds clean with /std:c++latest.
+99. Reworked exception handling for media present checks.
+When probing, it no longer consumes throws of 'unexpected' errors.
+    For example a CD inserted upside down will now trigger a report of an I/O error (instead of just asking to insert a disk).
+100.Fixed possible unintended copy in two (disabled) unit tests - warning that auto can't deduce references.

 TODO: Check set of NOLINT's and disabled warnings. against latest compiler behaviour.
 Enable anything that no longer raises a warning.